johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-08-13-top-one-nice-one-get-sorted/index.md

 We want to use the `sort` function to introduce some LINQ-ish ordering goodness.
 Sort of.
 See what I did there?

 Before we get going it's worth saying that LINQ's `OrderBy` and JavaScript's `sort` are not the same thing. `sort` actually changes the order of the array.
 However, `OrderBy` returns an `IOrderedEnumerable` which when iterated returns the items of the collection in a particular order.
 An important difference.
-If preserving the original order of my array was important to me (spoiler: mostly it isn't) then I could make a call to `<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice">slice</a>` prior to calling `sort`.
+If preserving the original order of my array was important to me (spoiler: mostly it isn't) then I could make a call to [`slice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) prior to calling `sort`.

 `sort` also returns the array to the caller which is nice for chaining and means we can use it in a similar fashion to the way we use `OrderBy`.
 With that in mind, we're going to create comparer functions which will take a lambda / arrow function (ES6 alert!) and return a function which will compare based on the supplied lambda.